- Hemp seeds are a superfood, offering a rich source of protein, healthy fatty acids, vitamins, and minerals.

 Similar health foods, such as chia and flax seeds, contain only 16 to 18% protein.

 Nutritionists consider hemp protein to be a complete protein, meaning it contains all nine essential amino acids.
-The human body needs these essential acids to create muscle and remain healthy - and the only way we can get them all is through the food we eat.
+These amino acids are the building blocks of protein, vital for muscle development and overall health.
+The human body needs these essential acids to create muscle and remain healthy - and since our body cannot produce essential amino acids on its own, the only way we can get them all is through the food we eat.

 Rich in key minerals

 Hemp seeds are also rich in minerals such as iron, zinc, magnesium, phosphorus, sodium, potassium, sulphur, calcium, and copper.
 The high levels of iron and copper make hempseed particularly useful for vegans and vegetarians who can often have difficulty getting enough of these trace minerals in their diet otherwise.

 One of the major benefits is the high fibre content, which can help regulate your appetite, boost your gut biome and aid in healthy digestion.
 Furthermore, hemp contains globular proteins that break down easily in the digestive tract - another win for people who rely on a plant-based diet.

 If you're more of a visual learner, the video below gives a great breakdown of some of these key benefits:

 There are several great products that are available on the market for tapping into the amazing nutritional benefits of hemp seeds.